sanger/traction-service/dpl-433-4-todo.md

 # Todo

-- Publish messages on run create/update (for plate)
 - Remove all_wells_have_pools?
 - Does wells want to include pool info?

+- What are Pacbio Requests?

 ## Other